The Treatise on Sovereign Wealth

 Exit velocity precedes appreciation.

-Those who understand this do not chase price.
+Those who understand this secure mobility before they chase price.

 VII.
 Against the Degens